kapouer/url-inspector/README.md

 Add `-g` switch to install the executable.

-exiftool executable must be available.
+exiftool executable must be available:

-A package is available for debian/ubuntu: libimage-exiftool-perl and for fedora: perl-Image-ExifTool.
+- a package is available for debian/ubuntu: libimage-exiftool-perl and for fedora: perl-Image-ExifTool.
-Otherwise it is installable from http://owl.phy.queensu.ca/~phil/exiftool/
+- Otherwise it is installable from http://owl.phy.queensu.ca/~phil/exiftool/